 MANFROTTO SUPER CLAMP

-So when thinking about useful photography tools, the Manfrotto Super Clamp might be the most useful one of all.
+As far as useful photographer’s tools go, the Manfrotto Super Clamp might be the most useful one of all.
 Basically, it holds anything and clamps it to anything.
 What do I mean by anything?
 Anything!
 It can hold cameras, lights, umbrellas, hooks, shelves, plate glass, cross bars, and even other Super Clamps!
 It can clamp them to any flat or round surface, like a table or a light stand, as well as poles, posts, tripod legs, pipes, doors, stands, and beams.
 It’s legit the handiest thing ever in a studio environment.
 You need one.

 Okay, you might be wondering why something as basic as gaffer tape is on this list.
 It’s not particularly unique or mind-blowing or brimming with the latest technology.
 But remember, this list is the best tools for photographers that are actually useful.
 And oh boy is gaffer tape ever useful.